If I had a nickel for every time I was asked this question…. 💰💰💰

 So why banking?
 Because over the last few decades, it has become increasingly harder for banks to remain their client’s financial champion.
 Some have even abdicated the role altogether.
 Only the great ones haven’t.
 The pain SMBs have in interacting with their finances and their banks shows that we need more great banks in our world, as odd as that may sound if you say it out loud (try it: it gets you excited and confused at the same time).

-This is the third post of a series entitled The chronicles of an entrepreneur, a window into the real story behind Eytan, his team, and the building of Ferst Digital, a digital banking startup focused on helping SMB’s.
+This is the third post of a series entitled The Chronicles of an entrepreneur, a window into the real story behind Eytan, his team, and the building of NorthOne, a digital banking startup focused on helping SMB’s.